 Fine particles suspended in water give it a milky appearance, measured as turbidity.
 Their small size, often much less than 1 μm in diameter, give them a very large surface area relative to their volume.
 These fine particles typically carry a negative surface charge.
-Because of these two factors, fine particles tend to stay in suspension for extended periods of time, making removal by gravity settling impractical.
+Because of these two factors, small size and negative charge, fine particles tend to stay in suspension for extended periods of time, making removal by gravity settling impractical.
 These are called stable suspensions.
 Polymers and inorganic chemicals such as alum speed the process of clarification by destabilizing the suspension and causing the smaller particles to agglomerate.
-This process consists of three steps: coagulation, flocculation, and clarification, or settling.
-Each step is explained below.
+This process consists of three steps: coagulation, flocculation, and settling or clarification.
+Each step is explained below as well as the factors that affect the efficiency of the process.

 - 1. Coagulation: Coagulation is the process of disrupting negative charges on the fine particles that prevent their agglomeration.
 Chemical addition is one method of destabilizing the suspension, and polymers are one class of chemicals that are generally effective.
 Chemicals used for this purpose are called coagulants.
 Coagulation is complete when the suspension is destabilized by the neutralization of the negative charges.
 Coagulants perform best when they are thoroughly and evenly dispersed under relatively intense mixing.
 This rapid mixing involves adding the coagulant in a manner that promotes rapid dispersion, followed by a short time period for destabilization of the particle suspension.
 The particles are still very small and not readily separated by clarification until flocculation occurs. - 2.
 Flocculation: Flocculation occurs when fine particles that have been destabilized bind together to form larger, rapidly settling particles.
 Flocculation begins naturally following coagulation but is enhanced by gentle mixing of the destabilized suspension.
 Mixing helps to bring particles in contact with one another so that they bind and continually grow to form "flocs."
-As the size of the flocs increases, they become heavier and tend to settle more rapidly.

-3. Clarification: The final step is the settling of the particles.
+As the size of the flocs increases, they become heavier and tend to settle more rapidly. - 3.
+Clarification: The final step is the settling of the particles.
 Particle density, size and shape are important during settling.
 Dense, compact flocs settle more readily than less dense, fluffy flocs.
 Because of this, flocculation to form dense, compact flocs is particularly important during water treatment.
 Both the density and viscosity of water are affected by temperature; these in turn affect settling.
 Cold temperatures increase viscosity and density, thus slowing down the rate at which the particles settle.